Almeria Andalucia, Spain Travel Guide

 Check out unique inland attractions that reveal different facets of Almeria's related to nature and history landscape.

-For the Sorba's Caverns, booking a tour in advance is a good idea, notably during peak season, as entry occurs by guided tour only and spaces are limited.
+For the Sorba's Caverns, booking a tour in advance is a good idea, particularly in peak season, as entry occurs by guided tour only and spaces are limited.

 For exploring Cabo de Gata effectively, possessing a car is typically needed due to limited public transport within the park.